5 Things Homebuyers Need To Know When Making an Offer

 2. Brace for a Fast PaceToday’s market is dynamic and fast-paced.
 According to the Realtors Confidence Index from the National Association of Realtors (NAR), the average home is on the market for just 17 days – that means from start to finish, a house for sale in today’s climate is active for roughly 2.5 weeks.
 A skilled agent will do everything they can to help you stay on top of every possible opportunity.
 And, as soon as you find the right home for your needs, that agent will help you draft and submit your best offer as quickly as possible.

 3. Lean on a Real Estate ProfessionalWhile homebuying may seem like a whirlwind process to you, local real estate agents do this every day, and we know what works.
 That expertise can be used to give you a significant leg up on your competition.
-An agent can help you consider what levers you can pull that might be enticing to a seller, like: It may seem simple, but catering to what a seller may need can help your offer stand out.
+An agent can help you consider what levers you can pull that might be enticing to a seller, like:

 4. Make a Strong, but Fair OfferLet’s face it – we all love a good deal.
 In the past, offering at or near the asking price was enough to make your offer appealing to sellers.
 In today’s market, that’s often not the case.
 According to Lawrence Yun, Chief Economist at NAR: